NotQuiteAwake/hierarchical/notes/report.md

 $\theta$ sets what we consider to be well-separated boxes in Barnes-Hut and FMM.
-As we reduce $\theta$ from $1$ in [Figure @fig:time_theta], there is first a rise in computation time, caused by FMM and BH having to do more multipole expansions at lower levels of the octree, followed then by a drop, corresponding to the reduction to brute-force (brute-force is still quick at $n = 1000$, therefore the _speed-up_.)
+As we reduce $\theta$ from $1$ in [Figure @fig:time_theta], there is first a rise in computation time, caused by FMM and BH having to do more multipole expansions at deeper levels of the octree, followed then by a drop, corresponding to the reduction to brute-force (brute-force is still quick at $n = 1000$, therefore the _speed-up_.)
 At the small $\theta$ limit, both methods have a constant overhead above brute-force.
 Barnes-Hut is significantly slower, since it needs to traverse the entire octree for each particle, whereas FMM benefit from the one-shot dual-tree traversal and a shallower tree thanks to
 $n_\mathrm{max} \ge 1$.

 Barnes-Hut displays a slower drop in error: This is likely because its MAC,